Into the Dungeon

 A whoosh of breath escaped him.
 Solid ground.
 He glanced away from his wall and the corner he’d found.

 There could be a door on the other side.
 Rin couldn’t tell in the darkness.
-Not unless he wanted to let go of the only solid, known thing he’d found so far.
+Not unless he wanted to let go of the only solid, familiar thing he’d found so far.

 But it could be worth it.
 There could be a door, as the more desperate part of him hoped.
 A door out of the open hallways.
 A door that led deeper into the unknown of the Pyramid.